sayantangkhan/movie-plot-nlp-project/README.md

 Despite this, this model also achieves 84% accuracy on the IMDB dataset, although its misclassifications are of a different nature.

 Since the Okapi model just uses term-frequency, it does not understand synonyms, and fails to classify correctly when synonymous terms are present in the query and the plot summary.
 Despite doing well on the test set, the types of errors Okapi made were not suitable for this search engine's purposes; that is, we would like the model to be more robust against different words a user may choose to describe a plot.
 Therefore, this model was not part of the final product.

 ## Web frontend <a name="web-frontend"></a>

 The front-end is built in [Flask](https://flask.palletsprojects.com/en/2.1.x/).
-To build and run the web-server, navigate to [web_interface](web_interface), and run the following commands.
+To build and run the web-server, navigate to [web_interface](web_interface), and run the following commands (from the project root directory) to reconstruct the data files and set up and start the server.
-Note that if you simply cloned this repository as normal, you may also need to install and use [git lfs](https://git-lfs.github.com/) in order to correctly download the large data & model files.
 ```
+sh scripts/reconstruct_large_data_files.sh
 poetry env use python3.8
 poetry install
 poetry shell